-Working with our independent experts, you can feel safe and confident and avoid the risks involved in buying an apartment as capital investment.
+Working with our independent experts, you can feel safe and confident and avoid the risks involved in buying an apartment as a capital investment.
 We have no quarterly quotas that must be met, so we will never put pressure on you to buy an apartment, and we have been trusted by both national and international property owners for many years.
 As real estate experts, independent from banks and property developers, we have sold, rented and managed property in Berlin and the surrounding area for over 25 years.

 Buying an apartment in Berlin as capital investment isn’t suitable for every investor.
 Firstly, this is about the solid demand analyses.
 In this case, as our client, your objectives are best discussed and clearly defined during an appointment.
 What is it that you specifically would like to achieve?
 What are your expectations?
 Do you already have experience with real estate, and are you investing in other investment opportunities?